open62541/open62541/doc/firstSteps.rst

 A detailed list of all configuration options is given in the documentation of open62541.
 This tutorial will introduce you to some of these options one by one in due course, but I will mention a couple of non-feature related options at this point to give readers a heads-up on the advantages and consequences of using them.

-A word of warning: If you change cmake options, always make sure that you have a clean build directory first (unless you know what you are doing).
+**Warning:** If you change cmake options, always make sure that you have a clean build directory first (unless you know what you are doing).
 CMake will *not* reliably detect changes to non-source files, such as source files for scripts and generators.
-Always run ``make clean`` between builds.
+Always run ``make clean`` between builds, and remove the ``CMakeCache.txt`` file from your build directory to make super-double-extra-sure that your build is clean before executing cmake.

 **ENABLE_AMALGAMATION**